vistrcm/jiratools/README.md

 # jiratools

-Set of tools to work with jira.
+Set of tools to work with JIRA.

 ## crawler

-crawler.py search jira tickets defined by pattern and save it as json files in specified folder.
+crawler.py search JIRA tickets defined by pattern and save it as json files in specified folder.

 ```bash
 $ python crawler.py -h